 Jeff Cabella (born 1960) is a self-taught street photographer from France currently residing in Paris.

-Artist statement: “I am a self-taught photographer, an autodidact.
+“I am a self-taught photographer, an autodidact.
 It’s my home town Paris, where I practice street photography, mostly in black and white.

 In contrast, I create my color photographs usually away on travels.